5 Days In Bulgaria Itinerary: How To See Bulgaria In A Few Days

 Made In Blue

 For a seasonal taste sensation, make your way to ‘Made In Blue’ on Yuri Venelin 6, in the heart of the city.
-The unique retro and artsy style décor brings new life to the restoration of an old traditional abandoned home, with the buildings, a namesake blue exterior, and a delightful terrace garden.
+The unique retro and artsy style décor brings new life to restoring an old traditional abandoned home, with the buildings, a namesake blue exterior, and a delightful terrace garden.

-The cafés quirky, quaint, and the welcoming atmosphere feels like home.
-Yet, you won’t find traditional Bulgarian food, nor Italian, French, or even Turkish style food.
+The cafés quirky and quaint, and the welcoming atmosphere feels like home.
+Yet, you won’t find traditional Bulgarian, Italian, French, or Turkish food.
 The menu offers a mouth-watering selection of tasty homemade dishes from the Middle East and other in-season salads.

 Diwan Iraqi Restaurant

 The aroma of Arabic spices fills the air as you make your way through Sofia’s largest, busiest, and 140-year-old market, Zenski Pazar (Ladies Market), in Sofia’s Arabic neighborhood –Car Simeon.

-After roaming the local markets and experiencing all that the market has to offer, you’ll no doubt be feeling a little hungry.
-Located on a corner close to the market main thoroughfare, you’ll find a more traditional Middle Eastern restaurant, Diwan Iraqi restaurant, just off a small lane.
+After roaming the local markets and experiencing all the market has to offer, you’ll no doubt feel a little hungry.
+Located on a corner close to the market’s main thoroughfare, you’ll find a more traditional Middle Eastern restaurant, Diwan Iraqi restaurant, just off a small lane.

-It’s a simple menu, in a simple setting, and simply good value delicious food.
+It’s a simple menu in a simple setting and good value delicious food.

-And to satisfy your sweet tooth, make a stop at Confetti, a fabulous traditional homemade Italian Gelataria and restaurant.
+And to satisfy your sweet tooth, make a stop at Confetti, a fabulous traditional homemade Italian Gelataria, and restaurant.
 The restaurant offers a wide choice of healthy meals in a relaxed atmosphere.
-They all offer an extensive choice of traditional Italian gelato flavors to seriously decadent ice-cream creations that are more like a work of art.
+They offer an extensive selection of traditional Italian gelato flavors to seriously decadent ice-cream creations that are more like a work of art.

 Day 2 – Rila Monastery – Rupite Hot Springs- Rupite Village – St Petka of Bulgaria Memorial Temple